 Use of Career Development Office (CDO) Resources

-The Career Development Office (CDO) at Yale SOM provides career management assistance and coaching to EMBA students, once they have created a GradLeader profile on the CDO website.
-The CDO has a number of resources available to EMBA students in their career management, including advising, workshops, and an online recruitment system.
+The Career Development Office (CDO) at Yale SOM provides career management assistance and coaching to EMBA students, once they have created a Career Management System (CMS) profile.
+The CDO has a number of resources available to EMBA students in their career management, including coaching, workshops, and an online recruitment system.
 The Career Development Office can be reached at 203.432.5900.

-Yale EMBA tuition covers housing during in-residence weeks and Friday evenings of class weekends at the Omni New Haven Hotel and is nonrefundable.
-During in-residence weeks (two weeks in year one; one week in year two) and through December of year one, students are required to stay at the Omni New Haven Hotel on Friday evenings.
-Students who do not wish to stay at the Omni after December of their first year are eligible to opt out of the housing requirement and have their tuition and fee amounts adjusted.
-The deadline to opt out for fall term is June 15 and for spring term October 15.
-This is a one-time change and must be requested before the stated deadlines.
+Yale EMBA tuition covers housing during residence weeks and Friday evenings of class weekends at the Omni New Haven Hotel.
+During residence weeks (two weeks in year one; one week in year two) and through December of year one, all students are required to stay at the Omni New Haven Hotel.
+For subsequent terms, students who do not wish to stay at the Omni are eligible to opt out of the housing requirement and have their room fee adjusted.
+This adjustment will appear on their student account.
+This change must be requested by the stated deadline.
 Students who have opted out of housing and who then change their mind must contact the Omni directly to arrange for their accommodation, and will be billed directly by the Omni.

-More information about the Omni Hotel can be found at www.omnihotels.com/hotels/new-haven-yale.
+More information about the Omni New Haven Hotel can be found at www.omnihotels.com/hotels/new-haven-yale.

 Rights and Responsibilities of EMBA Students